 Please Recommend /Film on Facebook

 Posted on Friday, January 17th, 2014 by Angie Han

 Read More »

 On October 25th 2012 I found myself sitting in The White Horse pub watching a monitor showing Chris Pine run through the misty rain into a financial building.
-While the sequence in Jack Ryan is supposed to take place in the brand-new financial center in Moscow, Russia (a clue to the film’s antagonist) it was being filmed in Liverpool, England.
+While the sequence in Jack Ryan: Shadow Recruit is supposed to take place in the brand-new financial center in Moscow, Russia (a clue to the film’s antagonist) it was being filmed in Liverpool, England.

-Producers have been trying to restart the franchise, based on the character novelist Tom Clancy created in books like The Hunt For Red October and Patriot Games, for nine years.
+For nine years, producers have been trying to restart the franchise, based on the character Tom Clancy created in books like The Hunt For Red October and Patriot Games.
 Taking a cue from the recent James Bond films, Jack Ryan is an origin story — a pre-boot set in the now.
-9/11 has taken place, and is a huge motivator for our hero.
-The following is the beginning of what I learned about the film from co-star Kevin Costner and director Kenneth Branagh, fresh from Thor.
+In this versions, 9/11 has taken place, and is a huge motivator for our hero.
+The following is what I learned about the film from co-star Kevin Costner and director Kenneth Branagh, fresh from Thor.

 Read More »